ace2884/3-2-needs/bcc.md

 6. Management: The blockchain application in management can streamline and automate many decisions that are taken late or deferred.
 Every decision is transparent and available to any party who has the authority(an application on the private blockchain).
 For example, a smart contract can be deployed to trigger the supply of raw materials when 10 tonnes of plastic bags are produced.
 7. Healthcare: Automating healthcare payment processes using smart contracts can prevent fraud.
 Every treatment is registered on the ledger and in the end, the smart contract can calculate the sum of all the transactions.
 The patient can’t be discharged from the hospital until the bill has been paid and can be coded in the smart contract

+## What is Solidity?

+Solidity is a programming language developed by the Ethereum Foundation specifically for writing smart contracts on the Ethereum blockchain.
+It combines elements from Python, C++, and JavaScript and runs on the Ethereum Virtual Machine (EVM).
+Here's an overview:

+- Object-Oriented: Solidity is an object-oriented language, facilitating structured and efficient code organization.
+-Statically-typed: Variables are explicitly typed and cannot change types during runtime, ensuring predictability and security.
+- Main Purpose: Its primary use is for creating secure and decentralized applications that run autonomously on blockchain networks.
+- Value Types in Solidity
+- Value types are data types that store their values directly and not as references to memory locations:

 ## VALUE TYPES
 •	Value types are data types that hold a value directly and are not pointers to memory locations.
 •	Value types in Solidity are passed by value.